 If we didn't answer your question then please get in touch.
-We are happy to advice you!
+We are happy to advise you!

 The loudest Antonio Pacelli tip is the Liberty tip.

-Our loudest heel is the Concorde heel which is available on the Hullachan Ultralite, Antonio Pacelli Ultraflexi and Antonio Pacelli Ultralite jig shoes
+Our loudest heel is the Concorde Lite heel which is available on the Hullachan Ultralite, Antonio Pacelli Ultraflexi and Antonio Pacelli Ultralite jig shoes

 Yes, we can replace the tips on your jig shoes.
 You can replace them with any tips in the Antonio Pacelli range (Leinster, Concorde or Liberty).
-Please note that we only replace tips for Antonio Pacelli, Hullachan, Fays or Rutherfords shoes (we do not stock Fay or Rutherford tips so any replacement would be with Antonio Pacelli tips).
+Please note that we only replace tips for Antonio Pacelli, Hullachan, Fays or Rutherford shoes (we do not stock Fays or Rutherford tips so any replacement would be with Antonio Pacelli tips).
 We do not retip Ryan O'Donnell jig shoes or other brands.
-For prices please see our Repairs Price List
+Please see our Repairs price list page for more details.

 Yes we can replace your existing heels.
-Please see our Repairs price list for more details.
+Please see our Repairs price list page for more details.
 Please note we only reheel Antonio Pacelli, Hullachan, Rutherford and Fays shoes

 Yes we can.
 Some dancers prefer a slightly thicker or thinner tip, or like to have the back of the tip flush with the shoe.
 Please make this clear in the message box when ordering and we can get in touch if we have any questions about your request.
 No additional charge is made for this.